jeremiahbuddha/ekf/Readme.md

 ### Class *Motion*

 The *Motion* class manages the motion of some object through space.
-It is responsible for managing the effect of added *Force* objects, and returning the acceleration driving motion at any time.
+It is responsible for managing the effect of added *Action* objects, and returning the acceleration driving motion at any time.
 It is also responsible for computing the partials of the Motion with respect to any *Agent* at any requested time.

-### Class *Force*
+### Class *Action*

-The *Force* class defines a force capable of effecting the evolution of a *Motion* object.
+The *Action* class defines a force capable of effecting the evolution of a *Motion* object.

 ### Class *Agent*